 After one particularly long day, she came home to find an email from Ed Collier.
-A mutual friend had given Ed her name and he reached out to ask if he might photograph the Innkeepers for a series on how local people were weathering the pandemic.
+A mutual friend had given Ed her name and he reached out to ask if he might photograph the Innkeepers for a series on how locals were weathering the pandemic.

 After several conversations in the empty restaurant, the proposed photography shoot morphed into a video.
-The goal, according to Alison, was to "document not only the moment we were in, but to put it in context of the decades our multi-generational business has interacted with generations of families."
+The goal, according to Alison, was to document "not only the moment we were in as a multi-generational business, but how all of us adapt over the years."

-Ed filmed what he saw: the Egopantis sporting a mask, the staff working together under mandated restrictions, the empty Sawtelle stage with a lone mic still standing, and the special occasion photos decorating the tavern walls.
+Ed filmed what he saw: the Egopantis sporting a mask, the staff working together under mandated restrictions, the empty Sawtelle stage with a lone mic still standing, and the evidence of so many special occasions in the now empty space.

 We hope that you see in our 'This Tavern' video a glimpse of what we felt and witnessed:

-the resilience of staff who held the line,
+the resilience of staff who hold the line,

-the vendors who had our back, and the incredible community of customers,
+the vendors who have our back, and the incredible community of customers,

 neighbors and friends whose support has renewed and sustained us.